shashikg/WhisperS2T/README.md

 </p>
 <hr><br>

 WhisperS2T is an optimized lightning-fast speech-to-text pipeline tailored for the whisper model!
-It's designed to be exceptionally fast, boasting a 2.3X speed improvement over WhisperX and a 3X speed boost compared to HuggingFace Pipeline with FlashAttention 2 (Insanely Fast Whisper).
+It's designed to be exceptionally fast, boasting a **2.3X speed improvement over WhisperX and a 3X speed boost compared to HuggingFace Pipeline with FlashAttention 2 (Insanely Fast Whisper)**.
 Moreover, it includes several heuristics to enhance transcription accuracy.

 [**Whisper**](https://github.com/openai/whisper) is a general-purpose speech recognition model developed by OpenAI and not me.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

 ## News

+* [Jan 28, 2024]: Added support for TensorRT-LLM backend.
 * [Dec 23, 2023]: Added support for word alignment for CTranslate2 backend (check [benchmark](https://github.com/shashikg/WhisperS2T/releases/tag/v1.2.0)).
 * [Dec 19, 2023]: Added support for Whisper-Large-V3 and Distil-Whisper-Large-V2 (check [benchmark](https://github.com/shashikg/WhisperS2T/releases/tag/v1.1.0)).
 * [Dec 17, 2023]: Released WhisperS2T!